pdav/casan/master/README.md

 Running the master program
 --------------------------

-To run the master program, adapt the `sosd.conf` configuration file to your needs, and run :
+To run the master program, adapt the `casand.conf` configuration file to your needs, and run :

-    # ./sosd -d all -c ./sosd.conf
+    # ./casand -d all -c ./casand.conf

 You can selectively enable or disable debug options with the "+/-" syntax.
 For example :
 - `-d +all-message-conf`: enable `all` debug messages but `message` and `conf` ones
 - `-d +message+option+cache`: enable `message`, `option` and `cache` debug messages
-- `-d all -d -conf -d conf`: enable `all` debug messages, disable `conf` debug messages and re-enable `conf` debug messages To know all debug options, run `./sosd -h`
+- `-d all -d -conf -d conf`: enable `all` debug messages, disable `conf` debug messages and re-enable `conf` debug messages To know all debug options, run `./casand -h`

 You need root privileges since the master program:
 - access the Ethernet layer directly (without TCP or UDP)